knetikmedia/knetikcloud-javascript-client/docs/UsersGroupsApi.md

 # **deleteGroup**
 > deleteGroup(uniqueName)

-Removes a group from the system IF no resources are attached to it
+Removes a group from the system

+All groups listing this as the parent are also removed and users are in turn removed from this and those groups.
+This may result in users no longer being in this group&#39;s parent if they were not added to it directly as well.

 ### Example
 ```javascript